– by Ed Goldman

 - Becky Morgan’s vision and long-standing passion for this work.

-The 13 California regions represented today in CSN are Butte, Inland Empire, Los Angeles, Monterey Bay, Sacramento, San Diego, Fresno, San Luis Obispo, Redwood Coast, Sierra Nevada, Silicon Valley, Sonoma, and Ventura County.
+The 15 California regions represented today in CSN are Butte, Fresno, Inland Empire, Lake Tahoe, Los Angeles, Monterey Bay, Redwood Coast, Sacramento, San Diego, San Francisco/Bay Area, San Luis Obispo, Sierra Nevada, Silicon Valley, Sonoma, and Ventura County.

 Becky Morgan—whose desire to invent workable solutions for California’s acknowledged challenges, in collaboration with the best leaders in the state’s regions—reflects on the evolution of CSN and, especially, its participants.
 “The passion and enthusiasm for finding new ways of operating and caring for their place is as strong today as in 2008,” she says.
 “Seven of the original 10 individuals are still engaged today, as well as nine of the 10 organizations.”